-- Be able to contribute to innovative processes within public health work
+- Are able to contribute to new thinking and innovation processes within health-promoting public health work

-- understand and apply knowledge of ethical issues and rights for health-promoting activities both locally and globally
+- Understands and applies knowledge of ethical principles and rights in health promotion both locally and globally

-- can analyze, develop and disseminate knowledge about health-promoting activity
+- Be able to develop and disseminate knowledge about health-promoting processes

 Lectures, seminars, e-learing (Canvas) and self study will support the work with an individual semester assignment.
 Student skills are assessed through the semester assignment.

 Teachers are available at the workshops and through Canvas.